-During the summer months, Cub World is home to the Resident Camp and Fun with Son program and provides a fun and memorable experience for thousands of Cub Scouts.
+During the summer months, Cub World is home to the Cub Camp Adventures! program and provides a fun and memorable experience for thousands of Cub Scouts.
 For the rest of the year, the camp serves as a great meeting and camping place for Scout units and other groups, and hosts many exciting events and activities.

 The Fort is an awe-inspiring structure from a distance and a portal to the imagination up close.
 This large wooden building is located near the main part of camp and can sleep 68 people.
 A deck wraps around the whole building on the second story.
 There are three large activity rooms that enter from the courtyard.
 Each activity room has several picnic tables, ceiling fans, electrical outlets, and lights.
 A large courtyard runs through the center of the Fort, complete with a flagpole.
 There are 13 rooms, some with eight bunk beds and some with four.
 Each room has windows, lighting, and electrical outlets.
 A single bathroom stall is near the entrance to the Fort (not available between October and March due to winterization).
 The two turrets on the top of the Fort are great places to hold an outdoor meeting or picnic.
 There are several tables on each as well as overhead lighting.

 The Castle is located near the Activities Fields at Cub World.
 This large stone building sleeps 72 people.
 A deck wraps around the entire structure with two turrets in the front on the second story.